BaburG/roaport-upload-backend/README.md

     4. Pushes the image to the Azure Container Registry (`roaport.azurecr.io`).
     5. Deploys the new image to the `roaport-upload-backend` container app within the `roaport-resource-group` resource group.
 *   Necessary Azure credentials (`ROAPORTUPLOADBACKEND_AZURE_CREDENTIALS`, `ROAPORTUPLOADBACKEND_REGISTRY_USERNAME`, `ROAPORTUPLOADBACKEND_REGISTRY_PASSWORD`) must be configured in the GitHub repository's secrets.

-## Future Enhancements

-*   **Implement a RabbitMQ message queue:** To decouple tasks like post-upload processing (e.g., thumbnail generation, advanced image analysis, sending notifications) from the synchronous upload request.
-This can improve the API's responsiveness and resilience.
-Upon successful file upload and initial metadata storage, a message could be published to a RabbitMQ queue for asynchronous workers to consume and process further.